 The proposed organization will only monitor the personal information allocated to the ID numbers, and it will be able to address the concern.
-An independent organization with the mandate of monitoring use of personal information in general should be established in order to more effectively protect the right to privacy, regardless of the national identification number system.
+An independent organization should be established, however, with a mandate of monitoring use of personal information in general in order to protect more effectively the right to privacy, regardless of the national identification number system.